bpl-imperial/bpl-imperial.github.io/join.md

 title: Join
 ---

+### Recruitment statement
+We know that great science comes from different perspectives.
+Our team includes people from all sorts of backgrounds, and that’s something we really value.
+We're always looking for curious, motivated folks who share our excitement for doing meaningful science—no matter where they’re coming from.
+If that sounds like you, you’ll fit right in here.
+We’re committed to creating a place where everyone feels welcome, supported, and treated fairly.
+That means no discrimination, equal opportunities for all, and a genuinely inclusive environment.
+We encourage people to apply regardless of age, background, disability, gender identity, sexual orientation, race, religion, or family circumstances.

 ### Postoctoral Research Associates and Fellows

 If you're interested in joining the lab as a postdoctoral researcher, please email your CV to Ravinash.
 We welcome motivated scientists with a strong research vision and encourage applications from those interested in pursuing independent projects.